Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

-The Na-Greedy (Naive Greedy) algorithm is a processing method essentially based on vertex’s Eff-weight.
-It has a weight trap problem for single-UAV CPP, and there is a weight interference problem for multi-UAV CPP.
-These two problems will lead to the end of the coverage planning loop because UAV can not find the next target vertex.
-The simplest solution is to add heuristic weights (Heu-Greedy) as shown in \Cref{fig:Algorithm Overview}.
-The pseudo-code is as follows, whenever a candidate for $\eta_{nxt}$ is in CLOSE, we will make a penalty of -10 for its $r$ so that it can cover a known vertex but without accumulating weight, which can prevent it from jumping out of the loop when known vertex cannot be covered, and it can also distinguish each covered vertices.
-However, it will reduce the efficiency of search due to repeated coverage, which is called dynamic Weight Traps (repeatedly beating between the covered vertices).
-Our algorithm overview with pseudo-code is in \Cref{fig:Algorithm Overview}.
+The Naive Greedy (Na-Greedy) algorithm is a processing method based on the vertex’s Eff-weight.
+It suffers from a Weight Trap problem when employed on a single-UAV CPP scheme and a Weight Interference problem when utilized for multi-UAV CPP.
+Both problems force ending the coverage planning loop because the UAVs cannot find the next target vertex.
+The simplest solution is adding heuristic weights and developing the Heu-Greedy algorithm presented in \Cref{fig:Algorithm Overview} Algorithm 2.
+The corresponding idea is as follows, whenever a candidate for $\eta_{nxt}$ is in CLOSE, a penalty of -10 is applied to its $r$ to assist in covering a known vertex but without accumulating weight, preventing it from exiting the loop when a known vertex cannot be covered.
+Additionally, this strategy affords to distinguish each covered vertex.
+However, it reduces the search efficiency due to the repeated coverage, which is termed dynamic Weight Traps (repeatedly beating between the covered vertices).
+Other notations are listed below: current vertex $\eta_c$, candidate vertex $\eta_{cd}$, potential target vertex $\eta_{SVeC}$, acumulated Eff-weight $R$, distance of the nearest sufficient vertex $min_{dis}$.

-In addition, both Na-Greedy and Heu-Greedy have the problems of Weight Sparse and Weight Inference.
-Although these two problems will not stop coverage, they will lead to some invalid coverage.
-For the above four problems, we adopted SVeC (skip vertices coverage) and VwRR (vertex weight resolution reinforcement) methods to solve them.
-At the same time, for the multi-robot situation, based on the dynamic characteristics of UAV, we no longer focus on the traditional load distribution but prefer to improve the overall search efficiency without interfering with each other.
-An overview of the above four problems and the correspondence between them and each part of the SVReC algorithm are shown in \Cref{fig:Problems Overview}.
+Additionally, both Na-Greedy and Heu-Greedy algorithms suffer from the problems of Weight Sparse and Weight Interference, which will be introduced later.
+Although these problems do not affect coverage, they inject some invalid coverage.
+Hence, SVReC can be extended to a multi-UAV version by solving Weight Interference.
+We adopt the skip vertices coverage (SVeC) and the vertex weight resolution reinforcement (VwRR) methods to solve the above problems.
+Therefore, the overall algorithm is called SVReC.
+An overview of the above problems is illustrated in \Cref{fig:Problems Overview}.